O du eselhafter Peierl: Origin

-Later, the lyrics include "O leck mich doch geschwind im Arsch" ("Oh lick me real quick in the ass (arse)"), a favorite expression in Mozart's scatological works.
+Later, the lyrics include "O leck mich doch geschwind im Arsch" ("Oh lick me real quick in the arse" (Note: "Arse" is the British English version of the American English word "ass" meaning buttocks.
+In both British and American English, the word "ass" is also, distinctly, an insult meaning donkey (equivalent to the insult "jackass".
+As this canon discusses both Arsch and Esel, the term "arse" has been used in translation when the bottom meaning is intended and the term "ass" has been used when the donkey meaning is intended.)), a favorite expression in Mozart's scatological works.
 For more examples and discussion, see Mozart and scatology.

-"O du eselhafter Peierl" was originally intended to be sung immediately following "Difficile lectu".
+"O du eselhafter Peierl" was originally intended to be sung immediately following "Difficile lectu", which humiliated Peierl by forcing him to pronounce fake Latin words that also sounded like leck du mi im Arsch (lick me in the ass).
 For the tale of how these two canons originated, see "Difficile lectu".